arungudelli/angularjswiki/content/en/fontawesome/fa-uniregistry.md

-## Change Uniregistry icon size
+## Change fa-uniregistry icon size
-To increase Uniregistry font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-uniregistry.
+To increase fa-uniregistry font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-uniregistry.

 Increase in icon size will be relative to their parent container.